G4techTV: History

 On March 25, 2004, Comcast announced its plans to purchase TechTV, a channel devoted to computers and technology.
 The purchase was completed on May 10, 2004, allowing Comcast to merge their G4 station with the newly acquired TechTV, resulting in G4techTV.
 G4techTV officially launched in the United States on May 28, 2004.

 G4techTV kept shows from TechTV, such as The Screen Savers, as well as shows previously on G4, such as The Electric Playground.
 The merger caused one of TechTV's most prominent personalities, Leo Laporte, to leave the channel because of a contract dispute.
 Laporte had been the host of Call for Help, a call-in help show, which was cut after the merger.
 A new Call for Help series hosted by Leo Laporte began airing on G4techTV Canada (now called G4 Canada), the Canadian affiliate of G4techTV, on August 16, 2004; the series ended on February 26, 2007.
 The Lab with Leo Laporte replaced Call for Help in April 2007 before ending in August 2008.
 The Canadian produced version of the show was briefly aired in the United States from August 2005 to January 2006, though individual episodes could have been purchased through Google Video in the U.S.

 On November 11, 2004, G4techTV announced that many of its employees, including Alex Albrecht and Yoshi DeHerrera, were terminated.
-This came as a shock to many, and outrage and anger were expressed on the G4techTV forums.
-G4techTV also announced the cancellation of its popular late night variety show, Unscrewed with Martin Sargent, along with its weekly news program Pulse.
+G4techTV also announced the cancellation of its late-night talk show, Unscrewed with Martin Sargent, along with its weekly news program Pulse.
 Unscrewed's host and supporting staff were terminated.

 On February 15, 2005, less than a year after the merger, TechTV was officially dropped from the network's name, and the network's name changed to just G4.

 On December 31, 2014, NBCUniversal discontinued all operations for G4; it was later relaunched on November 16, 2021, under Comcast Spectacor until that too closed on November 16, 2022.